 View Cuala Area in a larger map

 The Ladies and Juvenile Girls sections have shown exceptional growth over recent years.
-The Ladies team are Div 4 League Football Champions, their U16s are Champions of Div 2 and this season, we have a Ladies Minor Football team, a first for the club.
-At Juvenile level the club landed its first Camogie League title and hosted it’s division in the Dublin Féile tournament.
+The Ladies team were narrowly beaten in the Cup final, their U13,14 & 15s are Championship winners and this season, we have a Senior Camogie team, a first for the club in a long time and they are also Championship winners. .

 The Cuala Academy continues to pack Hyde Road with close on 300 youngsters every Saturday morning.
 With the enthusiastic support of committed Parents and Mentors, it augurs well for the future of Gaelic Games in South Dublin.

 Rooted in the community it may be, but success like this doesn’t grow on trees.